tijaska/sossms/index.md

   <li><a href="web/rescue/">Rescue driver app</a></li>
 </ul>

-<p>This project offers three progressive web apps (PWAs) that act together to help a stranded driver in nature parks to communicate
+<p>This project offers three smartphone apps that act together to help a stranded driver in nature parks to communicate their location and
-their location and problem to a rescue hub in the park, assuming it has one.
-The hub app shows the stranded driver's position, name, and needs, and can forward the message to the rescue driver best placed to render assistance.
-The rescue hub should install the hub-specific PWA, and the rescue drivers should install their rescue-specific PWA.
-But a rescue driver may go on leave or fall ill, and another be drafted in at short notice and not have the rescue PWA installed.
-And of course stranded drivers don't go on trips expecting vehicle breakdowns, so we can't expect them to install the stranded driver specific PWA in advance.</p>
+problem to a rescue hub in the park, assuming it has one.</p>

+<p><strong>The hub app</strong> shows the stranded driver's position, name, and needs, and can forward the message to the rescue driver
+best placed to render assistance.
+The rescue hub should install the hub-specific app, and the rescue drivers should install their
+<strong>rescue-specific app</strong>.
+But a rescue driver may go on leave or fall ill, and another be drafted in at short notice and not
+have the rescue app installed.</p>

+<p>And of course stranded drivers don't go on trips expecting vehicle breakdowns, so we can't expect them to install the
+<strong>stranded driver specific app</strong> in advance.</p>

 <p>Therefore sossms is designed to operate reliably in an environment where some participants have their sossms apps installed, and
 others don't.
 Apps can't push messages to participants who don't have the corresponding app installed, so sossms piggybacks on the